Information for visiting supporters (2017/18)

 PRE-MATCH ON SATURDAY

-We have introduced a number of new options for pre-match feeding and watering at St Peter and our aim is to offer something for everyone.
+We have introduced a number of new options for pre-match feeding and watering at Stade Santander International and our aim is to offer something for everyone.

 Two seasons ago we added a new marquee to the facilities within the ground, and this marquee has recently been moved to a new pitchside location.